paolodragone/pymzn/docs/source/index.rst

 =====

 Welcome to the documentation of the PyMzn project.
-PyMzn is a Python library that wraps and enhance the MiniZinc tools for CSP modelling and solving.
+PyMzn is a Python library that wraps and enhances the MiniZinc tools for CSP modelling and solving.

 `GitHub repository <https://github.com/paolodragone/pymzn>`__